Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 Use caution when walking on icy surfaces: Be extra careful when walking on icy surfaces and use a cane or walker if necessary.

-Consider wearing a fall detector pendant especially if you are living independently.
+Consider wearing a fall detector pendant, especially if you are living independently.
 A fall detector pendant can help seniors stay safe during winter because it can automatically call for help in case of a fall, especially when the fall leads the wearer to be unconscious or unable to reach for the phone.

 4. Combat common winter illnesses